 Responsibility for UPSS

-It is against the law to allow, or ignore, contamination resulting from a leaking or faulty UPSS.
+It is against the law to allow or ignore contamination resulting from a leaking or faulty UPSS.
 The person responsible for the UPSS has a duty to notify pollution incidents immediately and then provide a completed UPSS Regulation leak notification form (DOCX 46KB) to the Appropriate Regulatory Authority within 30 days.

-Compliance self-evaluation for service stations
+Compliance self-evaluation for UPSS operators

 Exemptions from the UPSS Regulation

-This means all UPSS must now operate in accordance with the UPSS Regulation.
+This means all active UPSS should operate in accordance with the UPSS Regulation.